crowdagger/crowbook-intl/README.md

 In case the complexity of the operation didn't discourage you, I should warn you that this library is highly experimental at this time.

-A library to localize strings, translating them according to runtime options.

-Basically, this library allows your project to generate a `lformat!` macro, that behaves similarly to `format!`, except the message string (the first argument) might get translated (if you can find the appropriate string for the language).

 ## Documentation ##

 See the